 1998 — Primary Plus, Inc. purchased the El Quito School site from the Moreland School District.

 Our program at the Phelan School moved into new buildings.
-The program serves infants, preschoolers, and provides an after-school daycare for children attending Discovery School.
+The program serves infants, preschoolers, and provides an after-school daycare.

 1999 — Two additional classrooms and a new playground were added to our Phelan School site.